sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **RISK**: Combination of the likehood on an accident and its severity.
 Risk = p(accident) * severity(accident)

-**HAZARD**: Set of combinations or requisites or events that lead to an accident.
+**HAZARD**: Set of combinations or requisites or events that lead to an accident

+**ERROR/MISTAKE**: A human being can make an error(mistake), with procudes a defect (fault, bug) in the program or code, or in a document.
+If a defect in code is executed, the system amy fail to do what it shoud do, what it should do (or do something it shouldnt) causing a failure.
+Defects in software, systms or documnets may result in failures, bot no all defects do.

 **FAILURE**: Is the misperformance of a system or component